Russia tells Venezuela it must repay its debt to Moscow on time

 The finance ministry issued a separate statement later on Tuesday, saying it still expected a payment of over $100 million to be made on time.

-“No changes in the agreement have been introduced and correspondingly Venezuela must fulfill the obligations it has taken upon itself to the creditor,” the ministry said.

-Reporting by Darya Korsunskaya; writing by Tom Balmforth; editing by Gabrielle Tetrault-Farber and Andrew Osborn
+“No changes in the agreement have been introduced and correspondingly Venezuela must fulfil the obligations it has taken upon itself to the creditor,” the ministry said.
+(Reporting by Darya Korsunskaya; writing by Tom Balmforth; editing by Gabrielle Tetrault-Farber and Andrew Osborn)